Understanding the Security Risk Behind File Upload Forms

 ?>

 Retain upload logs for at least 90 days.
-If you discover a security incident involving uploaded files, the logs tell you what was uploaded, by whom, when, and the IP address of the uploader.
-This information is also relevant for GDPR data subject access requests, where you may need to demonstrate what data was processed and for what purpose.
+If a security incident occurs involving uploaded files, your logs tell you what was uploaded, by whom, when, and from which IP address.
+This data also supports GDPR accountability requirements, where you may need to demonstrate what personal data was processed and for what purpose.

-If you accept SVG uploads, sanitise them using a library like DOMPurify (for HTML/SVG sanitisation) or sanitize-html before storing them.
-Alternatively, convert SVG uploads to raster format (PNG) on the server using Imagick or Inkscape CLI and store the converted file instead of the original SVG.
+If you accept SVG uploads, sanitise them using a library like DOMPurify before storage.
+Alternatively, convert SVG uploads to raster format on the server using Imagick and store the converted file instead of the original.
 This eliminates the embedded script risk entirely:

 <?php